 Masters of Science in Mass Communication - Strategic Public Relations

-Graduates of the fast-track master’s degree in strategic public relations are a new generation of communications professionals who are able to function at the highest levels of management and apply sophisticated strategic thinking to accomplish organizational objectives.
+Graduates of the M.S. in strategic public relations graduate program are a new generation of communication professionals able to function at the highest levels of management and apply sophisticated strategic thinking to accomplish organizational objectives.

-The Master of Science in Mass Communications (Strategic Public Relations) is a leading-edge professional education program that prepares students at various stages in their public relations careers to function at the highest levels of management and apply sophisticated strategic thinking and problem solving to accomplish organizational objectives.
+The Master of Science in Mass Communications (Strategic Public Relations) is leading-edge professional education that prepares students at various stages in public relations careers for the highest levels of management, applying sophisticated strategic thinking and problem solving to accomplish organizational objectives.
 It prepares students for increased leadership responsibilities in developing, implementing and evaluating effective communication campaigns in an environment of dynamic change and globalization.